 Dating advice isn’t hard to come by.
 If someone wants pointers on when and how to have “the talk” about exclusivity, then they can turn to internet forums, human friends or the archives of lifestyle publications.
 Everyone has an opinion on DTR-ing.
 It’s similarly easy to find guidance on other disclosures — about kids, herpes, threesomes, gender fluidity, you name it.
 The “Ambien talk,” however, isn’t a thing.
 There’s no standard protocol for introducing hypnotic sedatives into a relationship.
 But, maybe there should be.

 Upwards of nine million Americans use prescription sleep aids, Ambien being the most popular.
 While it and other hypnotic sedatives can help induce slumber, they’re finicky drugs.
 Take too much or stay up too long and prepare for side effects including hallucinations and disinhibited, hyper-“social” behavior.
-When two people begin sharing a bed, it might become harder for one bedfellow to pop a pill stealthily and conk out within 20 minutes, free of interference.
-But, someone could also feel awkward telling a new love interest that they take Ambien and need to hit the sack ASAP to avoid turning into a humping, egg-shell-eating creature.
-Unfortunately, sneaking a sleeping pill doesn't always pan out.
+It's not hard to imagine someone feeling awkward about telling a new love interest that they take Ambien and need to hit the sack ASAP to avoid turning into a humping, egg-shell-eating creature.
+But, when two people start sharing a bed, it might be hard for one bedfellow to pop a pill stealthily and conk out within 20 minutes, free of interference.
+As Riley learned, sneaking a sleeping pill doesn't always pan out.
 Sometimes, you accuse your almost-boyfriend of nepotism.

 How many people might face the same issue?
 Well, in 2015, 15 percent of American adults used online or mobile dating sites and apps.
 That’s roughly 36 million people.
 And, as of 2013, about one in 25 American adults reported using prescription sleep aids, according to the CDC.
 Ambien (or Zolpidem, the generic version) is the most popular sleeping pill, although it’s hard to find precise figures for it.
 Even by conservative estimates, millions of Americans are on the dating scene at any given moment, and hundreds of thousands are at least occasionally invoking big pharma’s help to nod off.